subject-f/nfgt-client/README.md

 Finally, the `metadata` is all metadata related to the record, and is up to the caller to define.
 Generally, one should expect an image source and owner information such as name and display picture.

-Nodes will expect the last line for a given `record_id` to be the current record.
+Nodes will expect the last line for a given `asset_id` to be the current record.

 ## Beacon Chain